 From Folder to Function

-You now understand the basics of a session: one unique main folder with four subfolders.
-These four subfolders have identical names in each session, as are their related function within Capture One.
+You now understand the basics of a Session: one unique main folder with four subfolders.
+These four subfolders always have the same names, since they are their related functions within Capture One.

-Capture One places incoming images in the Capture folder, selected images in the Selects folder, processed or exported images in the Output folder, and trashed images in the Trash folder.
+Capture One places incoming images in the Capture folder, you move selected images into the Selects folder, processed images go into the Output folder, and trashed images into the Trash folder.

 Four functions, four folders.
-Please note that the system trash is not used.
-Also note that as each session has it own set of session folders, each has its own trash folder.
+Please note that the System Trash is not used.
+Also note that as each Session has its own set of Session Folders, each has its own Trash folder.

 You wanna break free!
 Have it your own way!
 No problem.
-Especially for the I-never-use-sessions kind of guy, a session is the way to go.
+Especially for the I-never-use-sessions kind of guy, a Session is a way to go.
 Contradiction?
 Keep on reading.

-Open or create a session, any session will do.
+Open or create a Session.
 Next, in the Library tool browse your folders under the System Folders heading.
 Done.

-Working with sessions is the right way to go if you like to browse your system folders.
+Working with Session is the right way to go if you like to browse your System Folders.
 Period.
-You can not do that from a catalog.
-Sessions are also great when you do not need Capture One to organise your collection of images.
+You can not do that from a Catalog.
+Sessions are also great when you do not need Capture One to organize your collection of images.
 You perhaps do not need it at all or have other software for that purpose.

 Maybe this blog got you covered.
 Great.
-Maybe you noticed that we skipped some interesting topics like Session Albums and Session Favorites, among others.
+Maybe you noticed that we skipped some interesting topics like Session Albums and Favorites, among others.
 These topics and more will be explained in a succeeding blog named Sessions Continued.
-To be continued!